Dr Ida Telalbasic

 Ida completed her BA in Product Design at Academy of Fine Arts, Sarajevo.
 She founded an interior design studio, supporting local clients with retail design (such as boutique jewellers and organic food shops).
 After working as a senior designer for a luxury packaging company and an assistant to the general director of the ARS AEVI Museum of Contemporary Art, she was awarded a full scholarship (as a top international student) and moved to Milan, Italy.

 She earned an honours double master’s degree (MSc Product Service System Design and Eco Design) at Politecnico di Milano and Politecnico di Torino.
-During this time, she co-founded a start-up – a collaborative service system that enables exchange of goods/services within neighbourhoods, boosting social innovation within smart cities.
-This project was awarded several incubation, accelerator and social innovation awards, including a 100k grant from the Ministry of Education to develop the service model.
+During this time, she co-founded a startup ‘TocToc’ – a collaborative service system that enables exchange of goods/services within neighbourhoods, boosting social innovation within smart cities.
+This project was awarded several incubation, accelerator and social innovation awards, including a 100k grant from the Ministry of Education to design and develop the product-service-system.

 Research

-• Auri Evokari, PhD title: “Design Innovation for Entrepreneurship Ecosystems — Fostering Start-up Culture in Southern Africa.”
-The research aims to understand the local start-up culture in Namibia, South Africa and Zambia, as well as the practices that foster it, in order to design an actionable model for facilitating entrepreneurship ecosystems in Southern Africa.
+The research aims to understand the local start-up culture in Namibia, South Africa and Zambia, as well as the practices that foster it, to design an actionable model for facilitating entrepreneurship ecosystems in Southern Africa.

 Interests and activities